Kitashi14/DevBoost/README.md

   - Define button name, command, execution directory, and description
   - Add input placeholders for dynamic values at execution time
   - Choose between workspace-only or global availability
-  - Edit existing buttons to update names and descriptions
+  - Edit existing buttons to align with what you want

 - **Prompt Enhancer**
   - Improve your AI prompts for clarity, tone, and structure